IntelLabs/networkgym/_sources/tutorials/implementing_custom_environment.md.txt

 7          owd    ms     20000   21000        DL   GMA    All  [0, 1, 2, 3, 4]  [4, 5, 4, 6, 3]
 ```

 Presently, our support is limited to accessing custom environments launched by the same users.
-For instance, if you initiate a custom environment with the "session_name": "test", you can solely connect to this custom environment using the same "session_name": "test" when initializing the client.
+For instance, if you initiate a custom environment with the "session_name": "test", you can solely connect to this custom environment using the same "session_name": "test" when starting the client.

 ## Substituting the Dummy Simulator

-After successfully establishing a connection between your client and the custom environment, you're ready to replace the dummy simulator with your own proprietary simulator or testbed.
-Utilize the dummy simulator as a guide for communicating with the server through the Southbound Interface.
-Moreover, ensure that you modify the Adapter class in [envs/custom/adapter.py](https://github.com/IntelLabs/networkgym/blob/main/network_gym_client/envs/custom/adapter.py) to correspond with the measurements and tags produced by your own simulator or testbed.
+Once you've successfully established a connection between your client and the custom environment, you're ready to substitute the dummy simulator with your proprietary simulator or testbed.
+Utilize the dummy simulator as a reference for interacting with the server via the southbound interface.
+Essentially, your task involves utilizing the southbound interface to establish a connection with the server, transmitting measurement data in JSON format, and receiving action instructions, mirroring the processes demonstrated by the `Env_Sim` Entity in the [networkgym-uml-sequence-diagram](../api/network_gym_env.md/#networkgym-uml-sequence-diagram).

+Additionally, it's essential to modify the Adapter class located in [envs/custom/adapter.py](https://github.com/IntelLabs/networkgym/blob/main/network_gym_client/envs/custom/adapter.py) to align with the measurements and tags generated by your proprietary simulator or testbed.

 ## Releasing Your Custom Environment

-After conducting your experiments within your custom environment, please get in touch with us at [netaigym@gmail.com](mailto:netaigym@gmail.com) to initiate the process of incorporating the environment into our servers.
+Once you've completed your experiments in your customized environment, please contact us at [netaigym@gmail.com](mailto:netaigym@gmail.com) to initiate the procedure for integrating the environment into our standard environments.